Paw Patrol: The Mighty Movie: Casting

 The voice cast of Paw Patrol: The Mighty Movie (L-R): Mckenna Grace, Taraji P. Henson, Marsai Martin, Kim Kardashian, Chris Rock, James Marsden, Kristen Bell, Lil Rel Howery, and Serena Williams.

 In May 2022, it was announced that Taraji P. Henson would join the cast in a new role.
 After joining the sequel, she made the following statement: "I am so excited to be a part of the next Paw Patrol theatrical adventure.
 While I don't want to give too much away, my character in the film throws the pups some new challenges that they must unite to overcome.
 I think the film has a powerful message for kids that no matter how small they might be, they can still make a difference in their community."

-On January 25, 2023, Kristen Bell, Christian Convery, Mckenna Grace, Lil Rel Howery, James Marsden, Serena Williams, Kim Kardashian (reprising her role as Delores), Marsai Martin (reprising her role as Liberty), Ron Pardo (reprising his roles as both Mayor Humdinger and Cap'n Turbot), Callum Shoniker (reprising his role as Rocky), Alan Kim, Brice Gonzalez, North West, Saint West, Luxton Handspiker (reprising his role as Rubble from Rubble & Crew replacing Keegan Hedley from the first movie), Christian Corrao (reprising his role as Marshall from the show replacing Kingsley Marshall from the first movie), and Nylan Parthipan were added to the cast.
+On January 25, 2023, Kristen Bell, Christian Convery (replacing Luke Dietz from the series and Iain Armitage from the first film as Chase), Mckenna Grace (replacing Lily Bartlam from the first film and the series as Skye), Lil Rel Howery, James Marsden, Serena Williams, Kim Kardashian (reprising her role as Delores from the first film), Marsai Martin (reprising her role as Liberty from the first film), Ron Pardo (reprising his roles as both Cap'n Turbot and Mayor Humdinger from both the series and the first film), Callum Shoniker (reprising his role as Rocky from the first film), Alan Kim, Brice Gonzalez, North West, Saint West, Luxton Handspiker (reprising his role as Rubble from the spin-off series Rubble & Crew, replacing Keegan Hedley from both the first film and the series and Lucien Duncan-Reid from the series), Christian Corrao (reprising his role as Marshall from the series, replacing Kingsley Marshall from the first film), and Nylan Parthipan (replacing Shayle Simons from the first film and Jordan Mazeral from the series as Zuma) were added to the cast.
 Grace and Martin had previously worked together in Spirit Untamed.
 During Paramount's presentation at CinemaCon in April, Ramsey Naito, president of Paramount Animation and Nickelodeon Animation, previewed a trailer for Paw Patrol: The Mighty Movie and revealed that Chris Rock will have a cameo in the film.